 No. 4 – Guia Hill

+Other folk tales about the Hill involve the many dark tunnels of the area.
 In old times, locals used to bury their ancestors in the mountains.
-Today, parents still threaten misbehaving children that they will be locked away in the tunnels, only for the dead to come and take them away.
+Today, parents still threaten misbehaving children with being locked away in the tunnels, only for the dead to come and take them away.

 That’s certainly one way to make us think twice about stealing a cookie from the cookie jar, or cheating at cards!